New York City Walking Tours

 Central Park Movie Tour: This walking tour focuses on New York’s largest outdoor movie and television set….
 Central Park.
 Visit The Boathouse Cafe used in When Harry Met Sally, go on location to the Bandshell from Breakfast at Tiffany's and Kramer vs. Kramer, feed the pigeons like Macaulay Culkin in Home Alone II, take a water break at Bethesda Fountain, used in Ransom and One Fine Day, and Stop at Wollman Rink, featured in movies like Love Story and Serendipity.

-Chelsea Gallery Tour: On this 2-hour guided tour of Chelsea’s huge collection of art galleries, you’ll visit 8 modern galleries in the world’s center for contemporary art!
+Chelsea Gallery Tour: One of our most popular programs, this 2-hour guided tour of Chelsea’s huge collection of art galleries, you’ll visit 8 modern galleries in the world’s center for contemporary art!
 Our director previews over 200 exhibits each month and selects the 8 most fascinating and varied ones to explore.
 You'll see the very newest in painting, sculpture, electronic media and photography, by American and international artists.
 If you wish, the choice of exhibits can be tailor-made according to the interests and backgrounds of the participants.
 At each stop, our guide helps explain the artwork and leads the group in lively discussion.
 The tour is about 6 blocks long and takes place no matter what the weather – rain, snow or shine – as you’ll be indoors 90% of the time.
 Come experience a world-class treasure of ever-changing art!

 Chinatown: A walking tour through the largest "Chinatown" in the Western Hemisphere.
 This tour explores the diverse Asian community of the Lower East Side.
 Stops include: Quong Yeun Shing (the oldest store in Chinatown), the Kimlau Memorial, and the Museum of the Chinese in the Americas.